Mareliusmoen/winequiz/README.md

 - As a user, I would like to have a way to share the Quiz the quiz URL with friends & family through social media(Facebook,Instagram and email).

 ## Strategy
 The strategy is to educate people about wine knowledge, bring more enthusiasm to the subject of wine and do it in a fun and creative way.
+This will also be a great training tool for employees in the hospitality industry as well as those doing their Sommelier certifications.

 ## Wireframe
 The wireframe for this project was hand written as I enjoy the artist freedom and creativity the process gives me, then those handwritten designs were digitalised with the AI-powered Uizasrd App ( app.uizard.io ).